Healthy Food vs. Unhealthy Food

 The reverse is also true.
 If you continue to add a lot of salt to your food, you will continue to "increase" the amount of salt you add because your tongue becomes overly used to the amount of salt - it needs more to bring out the flavor to which you are used.
 If you never used salt, you'd always be able to create the recipe the same each time and the flavor would be the same.

 Use spices and other ingredients to enhance your food - not salt.
-Things like onion, red onion, garlic, onion powder, curry, giner and SO many other spices that there's not room to list them which can be used to provide wonderful flavors your entire family will enjoy, if you just did a little experimenting.
+Things like onion, red onion, garlic, onion powder, curry, ginger (and SO many other spices that there's not room to list them) which can be used to provide wonderful flavors your entire family will enjoy, Just try a little experimenting.

-Healthy food from Garrison Body in the "Men Cook" section (part of our upcoming membership program) will provide recipes and videos of how to cook healthy meal.
+Healthy food from Garrison Body in the "Men Cook" section (part of our membership program) will provide recipes and videos of how to cook healthy meals.

 Keep These in Your Pantry

-You don't need to add salt to that.
+You don't need to add salt.
 Serve that with a baked potato and vegetables, no salt on any of that and you have a really healthy meal.
 Use shredded Parmesan Cheese on the vegetables if you wish, and that cheese, because it's got salt in it will be fine, along with Sun Dried Tomatoes with a little Poppy Seed dressing on your potato.
 The flavors with that combination are absolutely wonderful!
+And your salt intake for the day will easily be fulfilled.

 To make it easier for you to create a few recipes, take a look a "Men Cook" (our membership portion of the site coming soon) here in Garrison Body.
-There you will find a lot of great recipes, and the list has more added monthly.
+There, you will find a lot of great recipes, and the list will have more added monthly.

 Because salt is such a contentious subject to discuss, take a few minutes to read this article from Queensland Health Government site - Australia.
 Even though the article is from Australia, you can be certain that people in the U.S. are suffering from the exact same issues.